eegsynth/eegsynth/module/accelerometer/README.md

 # Accelerometer Module

-The goal of this module is to read the OpenBCI accelerometer channels from the FieldTrip buffer and write them as a continuous control value to the Redis buffer.
+This module reads accelerometer channels (X, Y and X) from the FieldTrip buffer and sends them as a continuous control value to the Redis buffer.